ENSpeak the language you have been studying.

 Reflect abstractly.
 'What did this teach you?', 'How did this change your perspective?'.
 This shows higher cognitive function.

-4. The 7 Most Fatal Speaking Test Mistakes
+4. The 7 Most Fatal Mistakes

 1

 Memorizing scripted answers.
 Examiners are trained to detect rehearsed content.
-They will deviate from the topic to break your script.

 2